MACSPINE PRIVACY POLICY

 We collect information that is necessary and relevant to provide you with medical care and treatment, and mange our medical practice.
 This information is stored within our electronic medical records system and will include, but is not limited to:

 In most instances, we will only collect information from you personally.
 However, we may also need to collect information from other sources, but is not limited to: other treating specialists, radiologists, pathologists, hospitals, other health care providers, Medicare, or your health insurer.
-In emergency situations we may also need to collect information form your relatives or friends.
+In emergency situations we may also need to collect information from your relatives or friends.

 We collect this information in various ways, such as over the phone or in writing, in person at our consulting rooms or over the internet if you transact with us online.
 This information may be collected by medical and non-medical staff.